jacquessham/SalesAnalytics/USSupermarket/Readme.md

 ## Goals
 1. Find data insights.
 2. Interpret the spending effects on profit.
-3. Predict what customers purchase.
+3. Build a dashboard on supermarket chain customer demographic.
-4. Build a dashboard on supermarket chain finance and customers.
+4. Predict what customers purchase.

 ## EDA
 Coming Soon